Browse by Medical Category

 Genetics of Cancer Therapeutic Response

 Clinical responses to anticancer therapeutics are often restricted to a subset of cases treated.
 In some instances, clear evidence is available that correlates clinical responses with speciﬁc tumor genotypes.
 Our goal is to identify tumor cell states (i.e., genotypes, gene expression) that predict sensitivity to anticancer agents.
 To accomplish this goal, we use high-throughput screening and expose 1,000 cell lines derived from a broad spectrum of cancers to known and potential anticancer therapeutic agents.
-For each compound, we characterize the variation in response across the cell line collection and correlate response to genomic and transcriptomic information, including cancer gene mutations, genome-wide copy number information, and mRNA expression data.
-We then translate these ﬁndings to clinical use by analyzing clinical specimens to possibly inform the design of clinical studies.
+We characterize the activity of single agents and combinations to discover therapeutic applications and biomarkers of response that could be used to select patients most likely to benefit.
 The use of a very large cell line collection allows us to capture some mutational events that—although relatively rare—are very important for therapeutic response.
 In addition, while some patient selection strategies have proven quite successful, a wide range of variation in response to treatment exists in almost all cases.
 Similar to this clinical observation—and perhaps related mechanistically—our large cell line collection allows us to observe important variation in drug response within a given sensitizing genotype.
 For example, among BRAF-mutant cell lines which are, as a group, remarkably sensitive to BRAF inhibitors, some lines do not respond signiﬁcantly.
 Based on these observations, we aim to identify additional biomarkers that will permit more accurate prediction of drug response in the clinic.

 Resistance to Cancer Therapies

 Even for the most successful anticancer therapies, drug resistance invariably emerges and limits the impact on patient lives.
 The molecular mechanisms underlying acquired resistance to cancer therapeutics are not well deﬁned but are likely to be different for each therapy and cancer.
 We are investigating how drug combinations could overcome resistance, and within this context, studying how changes in intracellular signaling pathways affect drug response.
 We are tackling the problem of therapeutic resistance using cell lines made resistant in the laboratory or isolated from resistant tumors.
 Previous results have shown that these cell line models do recapitulate at least some of the mechanisms of resistance at play in patients.
 We interrogate combinations of a panel of clinically relevant anticancer drugs as a way to quickly identify candidate therapeutic strategies and to jumpstart mechanistic studies that will help characterize the molecular basis of acquired resistance.
+To complement genomic guided therapeutic decisions we are developing approaches to rapidly grow cells from tumor and identify clinically relevant drugs with potential for clinical efficacy in the patients from which the cells were obtained.
 We are also approaching the problem of resistance using a very different and complementary approach.
 We systematically identify genes that can cause resistance to a given drug in a given context using a transposon-based genetic screen.
 Transposons are mobile genetic elements that can insert into a host genome—in our case, the genome of cancer cells.
 We use an engineered version of a transposon so we can control its mobility and identify genes with expressions that are modiﬁed by its insertion, leading to drug resistance.

 Back to Top